peonix0/DSA/graph/README.md

-A simple way to represent pairwise relationship between objects define.
-Used to represent large Newterk of nodes(e.g. Networking, G-maps).
+A simple way to represent pairwise relationship between objects.
+Used to represent large Network of nodes(e.g. Networking, G-maps).

 # Type
  * Directed graph